DMENTERPRISES/metamask-docs/services/reference/arbitrum/json-rpc-methods/index.md

 # Arbitrum JSON-RPC API

-The standard Ethereum methods documented in this section are supported by Infura on the Arbitrum network.
+The standard Ethereum methods documented in this section are suppor ed by Infura on the Arbitrum network.

 The Arbitrum API aims to be a superset of the Ethereum JSON-RPC specification and supports all the standard Ethereum JSON-RPC-APIs.